Did you ever stop reading a long post because you got bored or couldn’t find the section you wanted to read?

 Adding Table of Contents Without Using A Plugin

 WordPress has introduced a new option called ‘HTML anchor‘ that lets you add anchor links in WordPress.
 By using this option, you can easily create a table of contents without using a plugin.

 Let’s see how it works.

-At first, we will be adding HTML anchor to the headings.
-Just click on a heading and then click on the ‘Advanced‘ tab from Block options.
+At first, we will be adding HTML anchors to the headings.
+Just click on a heading and then click on the ‘Advanced‘ tab from the right-hand side options.
 Then enter the anchor text on the ‘HTML anchor‘ box.

 Do the same things for other heading as well.